Arkadiusz Krysik

 Building a SaaS company is undoubtedly a gargantuan task.

 There are hundreds of moving parts, and worst of all, you can’t be 100% sure that your idea will succeed; that’s just the nature of startups.
-That being said, here are ten key steps every entrepreneur should follow when starting a new SaaS business.
+That being said, here are ten key steps every entrepreneur should follow when starting a new Software as a Service business.

 Step 1: Develop a solution for a problem

-Before any real work even begins, there has to be an idea for an application.
+Before any real on a SaaS company work even begins, there has to be an idea for an application.

 And we are not talking about any random idea like “Let’s build a new dating app like Tinder!”
 That kind of thinking won’t get you anywhere.